MFA in Studio Art

 • The Thiebaud Lecture

 The Betty Jean and Wayne Thiebaud Lecture in the Theory, Practice and Criticism of Painting, Drawing and Sculpture (formerly the Betty Jean and Wayne Thiebaud Endowed Lecture) honors the Thiebauds’ long commitment to educating the eye and hand along with the mind.
-The endowment, started in 2015, complements the Art Studio Program’s Visiting Artist Lecture Series and The California Studio, both core components of the Art Studio MFA Program.
+The endowment, started in 2015, complements the Art Studio Program’s Visiting Artist Lecture Series and The California Studio, both core components of our M.F.A. program.
 The Betty Jean and Wayne Thiebaud Lecture in the Theory, Practice and Criticism of Painting, Drawing and Sculpture features practicing artists along with critics, curators, writers, historians, and museum professionals, to provide cultural insights and context for contemporary art.
 The Thiebaud Endowment also aims to bring more than one guest per year and/or extend the length of their UC Davis engagement.

 Past visitors have included: Njideka Akunyili Crosby, Leonardo Drew, David Salle, Aliza Nisenbaum, Catherine Murphy, Peter Schjeldahl, and Rackstraw Downes.